BodeaPeGitHub/ISS-LibraryProject/README.md

 ## The diagrams

-All the diagrams can be found in the "Models.mdj" that can be opened with "Star UML".
+All the diagrams can be found in the `Models.mdj` that can be opened with `Star UML`.
 The `Use Castes.pdf` file contains all the use cases that are implemented in the application.